mietek/halcyon-website/pages/reference/index.md

 Prevents building any layers.

-Intended to use on deploy machines capable of building the application.
+Intended to use on install machines capable of building the application.

 Install-time options